 - ADHD symptoms are twofold: Attention Deficit is the inability to focus on anything for very long, and Hyperactivity is defined by impulsiveness and racing thoughts and actions.

 - The most widely prescribed medications for ADHD are stimulants, which sounds counterproductive.
 But these meds have a calming effect on children, the age group that suffers the most from ADHD.

-- Natural Treatments for ADHD
+- Natural Remedies for ADHD

 - What is Adult ADHD?

 - What is adult ADHD?
 Does it exist?
 ADHD in adults is a very real combination; ADHD always begins in early childhood but may not be diagnosed right away.

 - This self test for adult ADHD can help you understand the symptoms and help you decide whether to seek a professional medical evaluation - for yourself or for your child.